Naveenkm07/harshildon/contact-manager/README.md

    vercel --prod   # production deploy
    ```

-The root-level `vercel.json` routes all requests to `contact-manager/app.py` and pins the runtime to Python 3.11.
+> **Note:** `vercel.json` ships with placeholder values for `DATABASE_URL` (pointing to an ephemeral SQLite file) and `SECRET_KEY`.
+Replace them with your production credentials via the Vercel dashboard/CLI or edit `vercel.json` before deploying.
+The config routes all requests to `contact-manager/app.py` and pins the runtime to Python 3.11.
 To test locally with Vercel’s environment, run `vercel dev`.

 ## Troubleshooting